cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

 - **Develop using the standard Next.js dev server**\
   In order to have a very fast and polished dev experience the standard dev server provided by Next.js is the best available option.
 So use it to quickly make changes and iterate over them, while still having access to your Cloudflare bindings thanks to the `next-dev` submodule (as described in the [local bindings section](#set-up-local-bindings) above).
 - **Build and preview your worker locally**\
-  In order to make sure that your application is being built in a manner that is fully compatible with Cloudflare Pages, before deploying it, or whenever you're comfortable checking the correctness of the application during your development process, build your worker by using `@cloudflare/next-on-pages` and preview it locally via `wrangler pages dev .vercel/output/static --compatibility-flag=nodejs_compat`, this is the only way to locally make sure that everything is working as you expect it to.
+  In order to make sure that your application is being built in a manner that is fully compatible with Cloudflare Pages, before deploying it, or whenever you're comfortable checking the correctness of the application during your development process you'll want to build your worker and preview it locally.

+  If you've created your project with C3, you can do this by running `npm run pages:build && npm run pages:dev`.

+  If you've created your project manually, you'll need to run `npx @cloudflare/next-on-pages --watch` and preview it by running `wrangler pages dev .vercel/output/static --compatibility-flag=nodejs_compat`.

+  By doing this, you can run your site locally to make sure everything is working as you expect it to.
 - **Deploy your app and iterate**\
   Once you've previewed your application locally then you can deploy it to Cloudflare Pages (both via direct uploads or git integration) and iterate over the process to make new changes.